Marjorie Elizabeth Jane Chandler: Publications

 At several Tertiary/Quaternary several large spores began to appear.
 The origin of these spores was unknown as they were a lot larger than any know Isoetes.
-Studies done by Dr. R. Potonie suggested these spores have derived from older deposits.
+Studies done by R. Potonie suggested these spores have derived from older deposits.
 These spores were compared with various Carboniferous types.
 Evidence also suggests they belong to the floras with which they are associated with.
 Due to corrosion some of the features of the spores may not remain the same.